7h3w4lk3r/x86-nasm/README.md

-### A few simple programs written in assembly with NASM
+### A few simple intel x86 assembly programs
+i searched a lot for an all-in-one tutorial, book or any other resource to learn NASM fast, but i couldnt find anything.
-I created this repo to keep some of the things i learn about intel IA-32 architecture. these are probably not useful anywhere but might help anyone who wants to learn intel x86 assembly programming.
+so i created this repo to keep track of everything that i learn about x86 programming. this might help you if you are new to assembly and want to learn reversing, binary analysis or vulnerability research.

-### Compiling and Linking
+### Usage
-to create the object file and link the programs you can use these commands:
-`nasm -f elf app.asm -o app.o`
-`ld -s -o app app.o -m elf_386`
+just practice the lessons in order, all programs are well-commented and you should be able to get it with a basic knowledge of registers, stack and program execution cycle

+# Contribution
+as always im open to any contributions, suggestions, rants or issues that you might have. feel free to share :)